zonemaster/zonemaster/docs/specifications/tests/DNSSEC-TP/dnssec02.md

 ## Test procedure

+In this section and unless otherwise specified below, the term "[DNSSEC Query]" follows the specification for DNS queries as specified in [DNS Query and Response Defaults].
+The handling of the DNS responses on the DNS queries follow, unless otherwise specified below, what is specified for [DNSSEC Response] in the same specification.

 1. Create the following empty sets:
     1. DS record RDATA ("DS Record").
     2. Name server IP and key tag from DS record ("No DNSKEY for DS").